Carbon and energy

 Finding new ways to do more with less

-Reducing our carbon footprint makes sound environmental and economic sense.
-We’re working hard to reduce it, focusing on improving energy efficiency throughout our network, our offices, contact centres and retail stores.
-We’ve also made sure that 100% of the electricity we buy comes from renewable sources.
+Reducing our impact and using resources efficiently make sound environmental and economic sense.
+We’re working hard to reduce our carbon footprint, focusing on improving energy efficiency throughout our network, our offices, contact centres and retail stores.
+We also purchase the majority of our electricity from renewable sources.

 Saving energy where we can

-Most of the energy we use goes to run the network - around 86 % of our total usage.
-We work with suppliers to find the most efficient components for new base stations and to replace less efficient equipment in existing base stations.
+Most of the energy we use goes to run the network (83%).
+We work with suppliers to find the most efficient components for new network sites and base stations, and to replace less efficient equipment across our estate.

-For our radio base stations to work properly, they must be kept cool.
+For our network to work properly, it must be kept cool.
 Air conditioning needs a lot of energy so we have been actively deploying alternatives.
-Direct air cooling uses small fans to carry heat away from the base station cabin, and requires 90% less energy than traditional air conditioning.
+Direct air cooling of our radio base stations uses small fans to carry heat away from the base station cabin, and requires 90% less energy than traditional air conditioning.
 We’ve fitted direct air cooling systems to more than 3,000 of our radio base station cabins so far.
 As we update our remaining base stations, we’ll include new direct air cooling technology.
-Other old equipment will be replaced too.
-We expect an average energy saving of 23%.

-We’ve invested heavily in sub-metering across 44 of our largest data centres and technical buildings . and are actively monitoring and targeting energy efficiency opportunities, many of which are being implemented and could save us up to 10% of the energy consumed by these sites.
+We are continuing to invest heavily in sub-metering across our largest data centres and technical buildings and are actively monitoring and targeting energy efficiency opportunities, many of which are being implemented and could save us up to 10% of the energy consumed by these sites.

 We save energy in our offices and stores by setting lighting, heating and ventilation to run only when buildings are occupied.
 We use movement sensors in corridors, meeting rooms and washrooms so lights aren’t left on unnecessarily.